 ABOUT THE AUTHOR

-Dolly Mink has a heart for women who are hurting, struggling, and doubting.
+Dolly Mink has a heart for women who are hurting.
 Years of experience in Christian leadership have given her a unique perspective and she is eager to share her observations insights, and words of encouragement all in a way that honors her Lord and Savior, Jesus Christ.
 Dolly serves on the Women’s Ministry Leadership Team at River Oak Church in Chesapeake, and on the SBCV Women’s Ministry Leadership Team.